The McCauley, Gadd and Ford Families: Full Research

 The Hauroto

 Elijah also returned again to New Zealand before sailing back to Sydney with his son on the Tarawera, arriving on 1 August 1883, a day before Henry James Ford's arrival.
 Elijah and his son returned to Wellington on the Hauroto, arriving on 3 August 1886.
 Elijah returned to Sydney for the last time with his youngest son, Elijah James, again on the Hauroto, arriving from Wellington on 27 September 1887.
 Elijah Gadd died of cancer at Newtown on 26 October 1888 and is buried at Rookwood in Sydney.
+Most of the descendants of Elijah and his second wife, Sarah Ann Hawgood, have continued to live in Australia.

-Henry James and Emily Ann Ford and their family (see Gallery p.
-1 for details)
+Henry James and Emily Ann Ford and their family (see Gallery p.1 for details)

-Henry James and Emily Ann Ford ( formerly Gadd) continued to live in the Hillsborough/ Opawa area of Christchurch and, in 1892/3, Henry is recorded in the local business directory as a storekeeper in Hill’s Road, Opawa.
-In 1895 the Ford family moved to Eltham in the North Island of New Zealand where they acquired land by the ballot system and set up a farm and saw-milling business.
+After their marriage, Henry James and Emily Ann Ford ( nee Gadd) continued to live in the Hillsborough/ Opawa area of Christchurch and, in 1892/3, Henry is recorded in the local business directory as a storekeeper in Hill’s Road, Opawa.
+In 1895, the Fords and their family of seven surviving children moved to Eltham in the North Island of New Zealand where Henry acquired land by the ballot system and set up a farm and saw-milling business.
 Having built a wooden cottage (or whare) to house his family, and cleared the land of bush, Henry noted that the clay in the hillside behind the whare was similar to that in Opawa and very suitable for brickmaking.
 He therefore began construction on a pug mill and other buildings and set up a brickmaking business that quickly thrived, there being no local competition at that time.
 Also the bricks were of good quality and intentionally made smaller than other bricks brought in from elsewhere so that customers had to return to Henry when their supplies ran out.
 Both Henry James and his son of the same name are recorded as brickmakers in the 1907 local business directory.
 Sadly, Emily Ann then took ill and died on 2 November 1907 in a New Plymouth private hospital.
 With the death of his wife, and his family grown up and moving away, Henry James decided in 1908 to sell the farm and brickworks and retire to Te Kuiti where he died on 2 April 1915.
 Both he and Emily Ann are buried in the Eltham cemetery.
 Roma Rebecca Jenkins has written up the story of Henry James Ford and his brickmaking business in her booklet "Bricks!
 Bricks!
 Forever Bricks" and I am most grateful to her for most of the above information.

 Henry James Ford's daughter, my grandmother Sarah Ann Ford, and her sister, Eva Emily, opened the "Oriental Tea Rooms" in Eltham in 1904 and, two years later, took over a two storey building "Westford House" that they converted to a Boarding House and Dining Rooms.
 Reportedly staunch members of the Women's Christian Temperance Movement, they offered an alternative to the pub and provided meals and lodgings for the many men who worked in the area, one of whom was Sarah's husband-to-be, George Thomas McCauley.